 On the other hand, wide-angle images lack a lot.
-For one, the picture will appear very grainy even with enough lighting around it.
+For one, the picture will appear grainy, even with enough lighting.
 Worse, the photo looks blurry when cropped close up and lacks definition around the edges of the frame.

 The phone, on the other hand, takes high-quality close-ups with real colors.
 You can get very close to your subject by switching to your phone’s macro sensor, but you’ll want more sharpness in your photos.
-For selfies, the device is a beautiful self-portrait, but with clicks that are passable.
+For selfies, the device is a beautiful self-portrait with passable clicks.

 Likewise, low-light shots look great, and the phone’s night mode allows us to detect more detail in the scene.
 In other words, if you do that, your smartphone will also put a lot of noise in the frame, so some wins and some lose here.

-Well, the Moto G71 5G is a capable handset that the performance department can have on its own.
+The Moto G71 5G is a handset that the performance department can use independently.
 The SoC offers very stable performance, and despite stress testing the phone for an hour, the processor was limited to 91% of its peak performance.
-That said, the SoC’s Kryo 660 CPU works great, but the chipset’s Adreno 619 GPU falls short.
+The SoC’s Kryo 660 CPU works great, but the chipset’s Adreno 619 GPU falls short.

-That doesn’t mean gamers will get better performance by upgrading to a 7-series processor, though.
+That doesn’t mean gamers will perform better by upgrading to a 7-series processor.
 The Snapdragon 695 SoC offers performance similar to Qualcomm’s Snapdragon 750G chipset.
-That said, if you opt for a Snapdragon 765G chipset or higher, you’ll be paying dividends, especially in the gaming department.
+Opting for a Snapdragon 765G chipset or higher pays dividends, especially in the gaming department.

 However, the Moto G71 5G is more than capable of handling everyday tasks, but this device is not aimed at hardcore gamers.